Mission & impact

 Chapter 2: The Demonstrator

-We then tested the idea more fully, lending out 400+ Things from 2 shipping containers.
+We then tested the idea more fully, testing out 400+ Things from 2 shipping containers with 1000+ borrowers over 18 months.
 With a team of local people, we put in hundreds of volunteer hours to make it happen – it was wonderful, and tiring!

 Library of Things is currently open in beta mode in Crystal Palace, South London.